Two ways to move value into the structure

 Donations tax is levied at 20% of the value donated, rising to 25% to the extent the cumulative value of taxable donations exceeds R30 million.

-Note — The cumulative R30 million test aggregates donations made on or after 1 March 2018 — that aggregation start date sits in the surrounding statutory wording, not in the rate provision quoted here.
+Note — The cumulative R30 million test aggregates donations made on or after 1 March 2018 — that date is written into subparagraph (i) itself (it was inserted by s 35(1) of the Taxation Laws Amendment Act 23 of 2020).
+Only taxable donations count toward the aggregate.

 | Tax | Applies to | Rate (2026) |